RoboRuckus/roboruckus-bot-movebuggy-mbits-arduino/README.md

 6. Upload the code using the [PlatformIO toolbar](https://docs.platformio.org/en/latest/integration/ide/vscode.html#ide-vscode-toolbar).

 ## Operation
-Using the robot is for the part very simple, just turn it on!
+Using the robot is, for the most part, very simple, just turn it on!
 However, there is some first-time setup you'll need to do, as well as some advanced tuning options, which are all detailed below.

 ### The A and B buttons
 The A and B buttons on the Mbits have several functions depending on when and how they are pressed: